opencinemac/vtc-ex/zdocs/the_rational_rationale.md

 Vtc chose rational representation of timecode as a frame-accurate way to deal with timecode values in mixed rate contexts.
-In short, we PUT OFF the step of casting to a discreet value like a float, tick, millisecond, etc until AFTER we are done making calculations, convserving -- as accurately as possible -- a true, frame-accurate time.
+In short, we PUT OFF the step of casting to a discreet value like a float, tick, millisecond, etc until AFTER we are done making calculations, conserving -- as accurately as possible -- a true, frame-accurate time.